ml#

 When

-> 1, the loss returned here will be automatically normalized byaccumulate_grad_batches
+accumulate_grad_batches> 1, the loss returned here will be automatically normalized byaccumulate_grad_batchesinternally.

-- validation_step(batch, batch_idx)#
+- validation_step(batch, batch_idx)

 Operates on a single batch of data from the validation set.
 In this step you’d might generate examples or calculate anything of interest like accuracy.